^

 Calcium antagonists are substances that inhibit the entry of calcium ions into cells through potential-dependent calcium channels.

-Calcium antagonists can prevent and reduce the pathogenetic mechanisms of bronchial asthma (bronchospasm, hypersecretion of mucus, inflammatory edema of the bronchial mucosa), because these processes, as well as the chemotaxis of eosinophils, the release of mast cells from biologically active substances (histamine, a slowly acting substance) depend on the penetration of ions calcium into the corresponding cells through slow calcium channels.
+Calcium antagonists can prevent and reduce the pathogenetic mechanisms of bronchial asthma (bronchospasm, hypersecretion of mucus, inflammatory edema of the bronchial mucosa), since these processes, as well as chemotaxis of eosinophils, the release of biologically active substances (histamine, slow-acting substance) from mast cells depend on the penetration of calcium ions into the corresponding cells through slow calcium channels.

 However, clinical studies have not shown a significant effect of calcium antagonists in the treatment of atopic bronchial asthma.